There has been a long-running claim that the total amount of physical platinum the world has ever mined would fit in an average living room or garage.

-These estimations most likely combine the highest demand sectors of platinum applications (e.g. anti-auto pollution catalytic converters) and platinum jewelry into the fray.
+These estimations most likely combine the highest demand sectors of platinum applications (e.g., anti-auto pollution catalytic converters) and platinum jewelry into the fray.

-The following chart was published by a South African platinum supply analyst, Dr. David Davis.
+The following chart got published by a South African platinum supply analyst, Dr. David Davis.
 By late 2015, he clocked physical platinum supplies at 26.9 million ounces using physical Pt mining import-export data over the long term.

 Trouble is again, a vast majority of this estimate likely commingles platinum jewelry demand and other platinum application amounts into this total platinum supply figure ending in 2015.

-How much platinum jewelry demand over time has bifurcated total physical platinum supplies?
+How much has platinum jewelry demand over time bifurcated total physical platinum supplies?

 Japan and China are the respective platinum jewelry gorillas of the world.